 This year Villamanta's Telephone Advice Information & Referral Service free-call advice line (1800 014 111) continued to be in great demand.
+The advice line is open each weekday from 1.00 - 3.00pm (10 hours per week).

-The number of issues dealt with via our Telephone Advice Service in 2016-2017 was 689.
-The Telephone Advice Service responds to an extremely diverse range of enquiries and requests.
-People often call us with complex issues which can require some untangling; callers can be very unhappy, stressed, distressed, or angry about something which has happened, or worn down from trying to battle difficult situations without assistance.
+The number of issues dealt with via our Telephone Advice Service in 2017-2018 was 580.
+The Telephone Advice Service responds to a wide range of enquiries and requests.
+People often call with complex issues which can require some untangling; callers can be very unhappy, stressed, distressed, or angry about something which has happened, or worn down from trying to battle difficult situations without assistance.

-We work with callers during what are often long calls, to clarify what the issues are, and what would resolve the situation for them, as this differs from person to person.
-Villamanta staff aim to empower people with the information and confidence to advocate for themselves where that is possible; we also try to link people with appropriate advocacy or other supports.
-Very often we are able to give people several options.
+Villamanta staff and volunteers work with callers to clarify what the issues are, and what would resolve the situation for them, as this differs from one person to another.
+We aim to empower people with the information and confidence to advocate for themselves where that is possible; we also try to link people with appropriate advocacy or other supports.

+Often we are able to give people several options.
 We provide information around the law and practical advice on dealing with situations, including those where the law is not the best solution.

 Of all callers' issues, only a small proportion require specifically legal advice; of these, some are taken on by Villamanta's lawyers as casework matters.
 Although in our legal casework we work only on disability-related legal issues, mainly for people who have an intellectual disability, people often call Villamanta's Advice Line about other issues.
-Sometimes this means that although we can often offer some initial information or advice, giving the best possible service means providing tailored referrals to other organisations which have more specific expertise on the issue.
+Sometimes this means that, although we can often offer some initial information or advice, giving the best possible service means providing tailored referrals to other organisations which have more specific expertise on the issue.